 What to Look For When Buying A Baseball Glove

-Whether you are playing baseball for the first time or a Major League player, it is critical to select the right baseball glove to suit your needs.
+Whether you are playing baseball for the first time or a Major League player, it is critical to find the best baseball glove to suit your positional needs, age and playing level.
 There are a lot of different factors to consider when selecting a glove and we will cover the basics in this buying guide.

 The first thing to consider may be the most obvious, but you will want to make sure that you are purchasing a glove for the correct hand.
 If you or your child is a right-handed thrower, you will want to buy a glove that goes on the left hand.
 If you or your child is a left-handed thrower, you will want to purchase a glove that goes on their right hand.